14 Food Parts You Should Never Throw in the Garbage

-You’re probably used to eat the heads of broccoli, but don’t forget about those stalks, says Popeck.
-“The stalk contains sulforaphane, a phytochemical antioxidant that has anti-inflammatory properties, protects cells from DNA damage, inactivates carcinogens, and inhibits tumor blood vessel formation,” she says.
+You’re probably used to eating the heads of broccoli, but don’t forget about those stalks, says Popeck.
+“The stalk contains sulforaphane, a phytochemical antioxidant that has anti-inflammatory properties, protects cells from DNA damage, inactivates carcinogens, and inhibits tumour blood vessel formation,” she says.
 Here’s some cooking inspiration: Peel, slice, or shred stalks, and eat raw on salads or with dip.
 If raw veggies aren’t your thing, you can cook them, too.
 Steam, roast, or sauté them, she says.
 Add to soup or puree them to add to sauce, pesto, hummus, or baby food.

 Once you hit the core when cutting into a pineapple, don’t throw it in the garbage.
 You can use pineapple core for all kinds of recipes, and there are tons of vitamins and minerals hiding within.
 “Pineapple contains bromelain, a protein digesting enzyme; it has anti-inflammatory properties, can reduce nasal and sinus inflammation, and it can mitigate arthritis and muscle pain,” says Popeck.
 What’s more, “it also has anticoagulant properties, meaning it breaks down the blood clotting protein fibrin, for a potential cancer-fighting effect,” she adds.